· By Vera Tweed

 - Eat antibiotic-free (preferably organic) meat and poultry.

 - Don't drink tap water, because chlorine and fluoride kill good bugs.

-- Replace products containing chemical antimicrobial ingredients-including hand sanitizers, wipes, and body-care and cleaning products-with natural versions that contain essential oils.
+- Replace products containing chemical antimicrobials ingredients-including hand sanitizers, wipes, and body-care and cleaning products with natural versions that contain essential oils.

 "Germ warfare has backfired on us," says Axe, "And we need to bring good dirt and good germs back into our lives."